DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     memory at once.

     It requires the following attributes to be set:

-    # TODO: Add the attribute descriptions from the class
     **self.Path**:
       This is a list of pandas series.
 In each such series, each index includes the trajectory of an agent (as a numpy array of shape :math:`\{\vert T_i \vert{\times} 2\}`),